-Joseph Campbell did a lot of research into the stories, myths and fairy tales people have been telling each other from generation to generation and that inspire us to this day.
+Joseph Campbell did a lot of research into the stories, myths and fairy tales people have been telling each other from generation to generation which inspire us to this day.

 He looked at many different cultures and came to the conclusion that underlying all these stories, from all these various cultures and backgrounds there can be distilled one pattern, one blueprint, one archetypal story that underlies all these stories.